mmorganti/datasciencecoursera/README.md

 # datasciencecoursera
-# This project is intented to be my first data science project within the Data Scientist's Toolbox course at Coursera
+# This project is intended to be my first data science project within the Data Scientist's Toolbox course at Coursera